laurentkempe/BlogOps/README.md

     - [x] Moving it from draft to posts folder
 - [x] Command to start local server
   - [x] Option to display or not drafts
-- [ ] Deploy BlogOps to the repository of my blog
+- [x] Deploy BlogOps to the repository of my blog

 ## V1.1
+- [ ] Command to work on a draft
 - [ ] Command to rename a draft

 ## V2